Tax Installment Agreements

-New York Tax Lawyer to help you negotiate New York State or IRS (federal) tax payment plans.
+New York Tax Lawyer to help you negotiate a New York State or IRS (federal) tax payment plans.
 Free consultation with an experienced attorney who understands the tax laws.
 Get the quality tax help you deserve.

 WHAT IS AN IRS TAX PAYMENT PLAN OR IRS INSTALLMENT AGREEMENT

 A IRS tax installment agreement is an efficient and organized way to satisfy your tax debt once all your tax returns have been filed and the final tax liability has been determined.

 If you are not financially capable of paying the tax owed in full at this time, then an IRS tax payment plan is the right option for you.
 In order to qualify for a tax installment agreement, typically you will need to report the amount of income you earn on a monthly basis along with all your monthly expenses.
 This will allow the IRS, or State Taxing authority, to understand the amount of disposable income you generate per month, which will help determine the monthly payment you can pay to them to pay-off your tax debt.
 After thoroughly reviewing and discussing your financial accounts and understanding your finances in detail, we will then negotiate on your behalf to obtain an affordable payment plan.